 The Biennale is one place where this can happen, and where research and researchers, design and designers, administrators and policymakers, doers and thinkers, performers and customers, builders and citizens, the Dutch and foreigners, and professionals and their audiences meet.

-The first two editions, Mobility (2003) and The Flood (2005) have put the IABR on the map internationally, profiling it as a manifestation focusing on the future of our cities.
-The editions Power (2007), Open City (2009) and Making City (2012) have explored ongoing rapid urbanization and its consequences, while staking out a position for urban design and making a case for how it can tangibly contribute.
+The first two editions, MOBILITY (2003) and THE FLOOD (2005) have put the IABR on the map internationally, profiling it as a manifestation focusing on the future of our cities.
+The editions POWER (2007), OPEN CITY: DESIGNING COEXISTENCE (2009) and MAKING CITY (2012) have explored ongoing rapid urbanization and its consequences, while staking out a position for urban design and making a case for how it can tangibly contribute.

-The 6th and 7th editions have taken this agenda one step further.
-The need to design our future habitat in terms of a sustainable balance between demographic, ecological and economic concerns, between people, planet and profit, have given direction to IABR–2014–URBAN BY NATURE and IABR–2016–THE NEXT ECONOMY and IABR–2018–THE MISSING LINK.
+The next three editions have taken this agenda further.
+The need to design our future habitat in terms of a sustainable balance between demographic, ecological and economic concerns, between people, planet and profit, have given direction to IABR–2014–URBAN BY NATURE, IABR–2016–THE NEXT ECONOMY and IABR–2018–THE MISSING LINK.

 Now, rather than a goal in itself, the Biennale is a means: an international podium for the transfer of knowledge among designers, among cities, among governments, and among professionals and the general public to bridge the gap between research and action, between imagination and realization.